broke-brook/open-recipes/minestrone soup.md

 7. 1 can of crushed tomatoes
 8. 1 can of chickpeas
 9. 1 cup of vegetable broth
-10. 1 cup of any paste
+10. 1 cup of any pasta
 11. 10g olive oil

 # Steps